 5. Report the accident to the relevant authorities/parties

-It’s important that you notify the relevant authorities of the incident when you're injured abroad, whether it be the local police to report the incident or notifying your resort that you sustained on injury on their premises.
+It’s important that you notify the relevant authorities of the incident when you're injured abroad, whether it be the local police reporting the incident or notifying your resort that you sustained an injury on their premises.
 Ensuring that the incident is properly reported at the time it occurred will assist you in the future.
 It’s also a good idea to obtain copies of any incident reports that are completed.

 6. Visit your own doctor when you get home

 As soon as you return home, it is crucial that you consult your own doctor and advise them of the incident and the injuries that you sustained whilst overseas.
 This will give your doctors the chance to check on your progress and continue your treatment if needed.

 Injured while travelling overseas?
 You may have a claim for compensation.
 Shine Lawyers' travel law experts can assist.

 The travel law team will be able to advise you on your rights regarding your injuries abroad and help you navigate unfamiliar legal systems.